sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

     parent: guides
 ---

-_NOTE: In order to completely monitor a Sensu stack (Sensu services, Redis, RabbitMQ), you will need to have at least one other independent Sensu stack to do so.
-This is due to a single Sensu stack can not monitor itself completely, as if some components are down, Sensu will not be able to alert on itself properly_

 In this guide, we'll walk you through the best practices and strategies for monitoring Sensu with Sensu.
 By the end of the guide, you should have a thorough understanding of what is required to ensure your Sensu components are properly monitored, including:

 * How to monitor your Sensu server and Sensu API instance(s)
-* How to monitor your Uchiwa instance(s)
+* How to monitor your Uchiwa Dashboard instance(s)
 * How to monitor your RabbitMQ instance(s)
 * How to monitor your Redis instance(s)

+_NOTE: In order to completely monitor a Sensu stack (Sensu services, Redis, RabbitMQ), you will need to have at least one other independent Sensu stack to do so.
+This is due to a single Sensu stack can not monitor itself completely, as if some components are down, Sensu will not be able to alert on itself properly_

+_NOTE: This guide assumes you are not using Sensu clustering, RabbitMQ clustering or using Redis Sentinels.
+You can still monitor each server using the below described strategies, but it may not be the best way to do so._

 ## Objectives